caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 ---
 layout: post
-title: Using Python Flask to generate social media images for any website
+title: Using Python Flask and Docker to generate social media images for any website
 description: How to turbo-charge your social media presence with Python, Docker and Google Cloud Platform
-image: /images/seo-backlinks.png
+image: /images/automatic.jpg

 ---

 In today's attention economy you need to stand out when you post your content on social media: that means having some kind of image as part of the package.
 This is easy if you're sharing a blog post with photos (or other images) because you can setup your system to use one of these photos.
-But what if you're sharing content that doesn't come with a pre-made image baked in?
+But what if you're sharing content that doesn't come with a pre-made image?

 This is a problem I was facing.
 I'm building an [online scoreboard and leaderboard app](https://keethescore.co) whose content regularly gets shared on Twitter, Facebook and elswhere.
 However, these leaderboards do not come with images: they are HTML and CSS.
-How to do I ensure they always have an image to use on social media?
+How to do I ensure they always have an image to use on social media without resorting to something generic?

 ## Summary

-In this post I'll dig into the problem of social media images a little more.
+In this post I'll dig into the topic of social media images a little more.
 Why do you need them and how do they work.

-Then I'll present the solution I built: a few lines of Python code (using the Flask framework), running inside a Docker container, on Google Cloud Run, which is a container service.
+Then I'll present the solution I built: a few lines of Python code (using the Flask framework), running inside a Docker container (on Google Cloud Run,  a container service).

 The whole thing is capable of generating a social media preview image for **any** given webpage/URL and is pretty much a "set and forget" solution.